tc39/proposal-ses/README.md

 spawned from a common parent.
 We have chosen these breaks carefully to be compatible with virtually all code not written specifically to test standards conformance.

-This proposal by itself is not adequate to polyfill intrinsics like `%ArrayPrototype%` that can be reached by syntax.
-Spawning a descendant realm using only the API proposed here, a polyfill can replace what object is looked up by the expression `Array.prototype`.
-However, the expression `[]` will still evaluate to an array that inherits from the `%ArrayPrototype%` instrinsic of the root realm.
-This is obviously inadequate, but is best addressed by moving the remainder of the [old Realm API proposal](https://gist.github.com/dherman/7568885) towards standardization in a separate proposal.
-Among other things, the full Realm API will provide the necessary methods for manipulating the binding of intrinsics.

 ### Mobile code example